-Before you can configure a dataflow to process external data, you must upload the external data to Wave Analytics.
+Before you can configure a dataflow to process external data, you must upload the external data to Analytics.

-- In Wave Analytics, click the gear icon () and then click Data Manager.
-The data manager opens on the Monitor tab, with the Jobs view selected by default. - 2.
-Select Dataflow View. - 3.
-To download the dataflow definition file, click Download in the actions list (1).
+- 1. In Analytics, click the gear icon () and then click Data Manager. - 2.
+Click the Dataflows & Recipes tab. - 3.
+Download the existing dataflow definition file by clicking Download in the actions menu.